Ranu Prabhu Desai

 Ranu Anant Prabhu Desai (born 8 July 1945) is an Indian politician and social worker.
 He is a former member of the Goa Legislative Assembly, representing the Sanguem Assembly constituency from 1989 to 1994.

 Early and personal life

 Ranu Anant Prabhu Desai was born at Rivona, India.
 He completed his Secondary School Certificate.
-He is married to Shubha Desai, an agriculturist.
+He is married to Shubha Prabhu Desai, an agriculturist.
 Desai currently resides at Colomba, Rivona.